 The Lithuanian Chess Federation was established in 1929 and joined the World Chess Federation (FIDE) in 1930.
 In July 1930, the German Chess Federation organized the 3rd Tourney of Nations - the Chess Olympiad in Hamburg, and the Lithuanian Chess Federation decided to take part only a few days before it began.
 (10) Three young players went to Hamburg on Saturday 12 July: Vistaneckis, Matafia Scheinberg and Leonardas Abramavicius.
 The Congress was supposed to start at 9 am on Sunday 13 July, but because the Lithuanian team could arrive only in the afternoon, the start of the Congress was postponed until 3 pm.
 Macht had to postpone his trip because of illness.
 (11) Lithuania first played five matches with three players, until Macht joined them in Round 6 (Lithuania vs Romania 3 : 1).
 One more young player, Zelik Kolodnas, joined the team in Round 11.
 Macht played 12 games on board 1, and scored +4 –4 =4.
 (12)

 In 1931 the Lithuanian championship was held in the Kaunas Chess Union hall (20 January - 8 February).
 In the 8-player double round robin, Macht won with 11.5/14, ahead of Vistaneckis (9/14) and Abramavicius (8.5/14).
 (13) On 22-27 May, the first Baltic Chess Championship was held in Klaipėda, Lithuania.
 The 8-player single round robin was won by Vistaneckis (4.5/7).
 Macht was 7th with 2.5/7.
 (14) On 31 December 1931 - 1 January 1932, the 2nd friendly match between Latvia and Lithuania (Riga - Kaunas) (7 : 5) was held in Kaunas.
 On board 1: Fricis Apsenieks - Macht +1 =1 -0.
 (15) Until 1931, Macht was the strongest player in Lithuania and did not have opponents that could endanger his supremacy.
 In June 1931, Vladas Mikenas moved from Estonia, were he was born, to Lithuania.
 Mikenas took part in the 3rd championship of Lithuania that started in 1931 and ended in 1932 (in Kaunas).
 It consisted of two parts: a double round robin tournament (25 October 1931 - 6 May 1932), and a match between its winner and the reigning champion.
 Macht won the tournament with 9.5/11, ahead of Mikenas (9/11) and Vistaneckis (6/11).
 The match Macht - Mikenas (+6 =3 -4) was held in Kaunas 14 February - 6 May 1932.
 (16) In 1932, Macht was head of the Lithuanian Chess Federation, and represented Lithuania in FIDE.
 (17) On 31 December 1932 and 1 January 1933, the third Latvia - Lithuania (Riga - Kaunas) New Year match was held in Riga.
 For the first time the match ended with a Kaunas victory (6.5 : 5.5).
 On board 1: Macht - Apšenieks +1 =0 -1.
 (18) From 27 November to 20 December 1932, the contenders tournament for the Lithuanian championship was held in Kaunas.
 The double round robin (8 participants, all from Kaunas) began in late fall, so the match for the championship title had to be postponed until the next year.
 The contenders tournament was won by Mikenas, collecting 12.5 points out of 14.
 From 10 March - 18 April 1933, Mikėnas played the match in Kaunas with Macht.
 Mikenas won the champion title (+6 =1 -3).
 (19) The 1934 Lithuanians championship contenders tournament was held in Kaunas from 3 January to 13 February.
 The winner was Paul Vaitonis with 6.5/10.
 Macht was 2nd with 6/10, and Vistaneckis with the same score was 3rd.
-(20) During his Baltic trip in March-April 1934, Rudolf Spielmann visited Kaunas, and on 1-2 April, he played a mini match with Macht (+1 -0 -1).
+(20) During his Baltic trip in March-April 1934, Rudolf Spielmann visited Kaunas, and on the 2nd and on 6th April, he played a mini match with Macht (+1 -0 -1).
 (21) The 4th match Lithuania - Latvia took place in Kaunas on 4-5 March 1934.
 This time Lithuania won with 10.5 : 7.5.
 On board 3: Macht - Movsa Feigin +0 =2 -0.
 (22)

 After Poland occupied Vilnius in 1920, Lithuania was officially in a state of war with Poland.
 The sides had broken diplomatic relations.
 The 6th Olympiad was scheduled to be held in Warsaw, the capital of the Republic of Poland, on 16-31 August 1935.
 On 14 August at 4 pm, the Lithuanian team learned that it would have to leave Kaunas and go to Warsaw the same day at 7 pm.
 The team went by car to the demarcation line that separated Lituanian Kaunas from the Wilno (Vilnius) region.
 From there they had to march about 5 km on foot with suitcases in the hands toward Zaviai (today Lazdėnai) train station.
 The next morning the team continued by train to Wilno and then to Warsaw.
 It was a difficult adventure for 43 years old Macht, but beside playing chess he had another task to conclude in Warsaw - to collect information about emigration to Palestine.
 (23) On the Lithuanian team, Mikenas played on board 1, and Macht on board 2 (+2 =5 -7).
 (24)